 What’s next for interconnect/it?

 The services business will continue with its organic growth, but we’re planning more work on products.
 We have a lot of assets that we’ve sat on.
 Some is available freely on GitHub but isn’t necessarily ready for general release.
-We have Paul Maloney starting with us in June as a product lead in order to help us get that intellectual property out to the broader market.
-So expect The Auditor 2.0 to come out, along with a super special project I can’t talk about right now as well as some tools aimed at the developer community.
+We have a new member of staff starting with us this summer as a product lead, in order to help us get that intellectual property out to the broader market.
+So expect The Auditor 2.0 to come out, along with a super special project I can’t talk about right now, as well as some tools aimed at the developer community.
 Watch this space!